Tutorial Gateway

 Java String format Method

-The Java String format method is one of the String Methods, which is to return a formatted string using the user-specified format and arguments.
-In this article, we will show how to write a Java String format method with an example.
-The basic syntax of the string.format is as shown below.
+The Java format method is one of the String Methods, which is to return a formatted string using the user-specified version and arguments.
+This article will show how to write a Java String format method with an example.
+The basic syntax of this is shown below.

 public static String format (String format, Object.. args); // It will return String as output